ContainerSolutions/externalsecret-operator/README.md

 ![1Password secret](https://raw.githubusercontent.com/containersolutions/externalsecret-operator/master/assets/1password-secret.png)

-To run the integration test do the following.
+To run the integration test, do the following.

 1. Sign in to your _existing_ 1password